ripSquid/styrdokument/pm/eng/pm_for_studienamnden.md

 All board representatives of the education committee are elected by the chapter meeting

-## 3 Individual Responsiblities
+## 3 Individual Responsibilities

 ### 3.1 Board member responsible for education influence

-Convenor and president of the education committee is the board member responsible for education influence.
+Convener and president of the education committee is the board member responsible for education influence.
-It is the responsibility of the board member thatmeetings be held with the committee before each Board meeting.
+It is the responsibility of the board member that meetings be held with the committee before each Board meeting.

 Their responsibilities and duties are further regulated in Memo for the chapter board.